auth0-extensions/auth0-account-link-extension/CONTRIBUTING.md

 ## Development dependencies

-- Usage and running test ßsteps are located in README.md at the root of this repository
+- Usage and running test steps are located in README.md at the root of this repository